How does the selection process work?

 What is the age limit for applying to EUYO?

-You must be aged between 16 and 26 years of age when applying for auditions.
+You must be between 16 and 26 years of age on the 31 December of the year in which the audition takes place.

 I am not from a European Country.
 Can I apply?